biolab/orange3/doc/widgets/unsupervised/distancemap.md

 The user can select a region in the map with the usual click-and-drag of the cursor.
-When a part of the map is selected, the widget outputs all items corresponding to the selected cells.
-If *Auto send is on*, the data subset is communicated automatically, otherwise you need to press *Send data*.
+When a part of the map is selected, the widget outputs all items from the selected cells.

 Examples
 ========

 ![image][2]